The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Introduction

-For the moving microphone recordings, the robotic cart is moved in a single direction, from left to right, at three different constant speeds, namely approximately $\SI{0.2}{\meter\per\second}$, $\SI{0.4}{\meter\per\second}$ and $\SI{0.8}{\meter\per\second}$, and the following signals are played back: a piano piece, a drum beat, a female speech, a white noise signal and two perfect sweep signals, between $\SI{20}{\hertz}$ and $\SI{1}{\kilo\hertz}$ and between $\SI{20}{\hertz}$ and $\SI{8}{\kilo\hertz}$, respectively.
-A total of 108 multi-channel recordings are obtained, 36 per microphone array configuration.
-In addition, the ego-noise of the cart and rail system has been recorded and added to the database, to allow for the estimation of noise statistics and to promote the development of ego-noise reduction algorithms.
+\revTwo{The recordings were performed in the Alamire Interactive Laboratory (AIL)~\cite{lirias3940173} located in Heverlee, Belgium, at the Park Abbey where the recording room has a reverberation time of $\SI{0.5}{\second}$~\cite{dietzenMYRiAD2023}, and two static loudspeaker positions were used for the recordings.} \revTwo{For stationary recordings, a total of 8648 RIRs were collected at equally spaced positions along the trajectory, with inter-position distances depending on the microphone configuration used.
+For the moving microphone recordings, the robotic cart was moved in a single direction at three different constant speeds in the walking speed range.
+During this movement, several signals were played from the speakers, including a piano piece, a drum beat, female speech, a white noise signal, and two perfect sweep signals covering different frequency ranges.} A total of 108 multi-channel recordings were obtained, 36 per microphone array configuration.
+In addition, the ego-noise of the cart and rail system was recorded and added to the database in order to allow for the estimation of noise statistics and to promote the development of ego-noise reduction algorithms. \revTwo{Alongside the recorded audio, extensive metadata is provided for all the recordings in accompanying csv files, including geometrical information, speed information for the moving recordings, and temperature data.}

-Alongside the recorded audio, extensive metadata is provided for all the recordings in accompanying csv files.
-First, geometrical information including the position of loudspeakers and microphones is provided for all recorded stationary RIRs in every configuration.
-Second, for moving recordings, speed information as well as timestamps are available, indicating the time instants when the cart crosses a fixed set of equally spaced markings on the trajectory.
-Finally, temperature data is provided for each recording.
+\revOne{To showcase the collected data, a systematic evaluation on the use-case of time-variant RIR estimation is introduced in Sec.~\ref{sec:use_cases}.
+In this evaluation, RIRs along the motion trajectory are estimated using (i) the (sparse) stationary RIR recordings collected at fixed positions; (ii) a moving-microphone recording; (iii) a combination of both.
+Results indicate that the RIRs reconstructed from a combination of stationary and moving audio data agree with recorded data the best overall, confirming the importance of the proposed database featuring matching recordings.}

 The trajectoRIR database contains a total of $\SI{3.4}{\hour}$ of audio recorded at $\SI{48}{\kilo\hertz}$ in $\SI{24}{\bit}$, for a total size of $\SI{7.47}{\giga\byte}$.
 All material, together with source signals and Python scripts to use the data and retrieve geometrical information, is available at~\cite{trajectoRIR2024}.